spacewalk01/tensorrt-openpose/README.md

 ![example-gif-1](results/test1.gif)
 ![example-gif-2](results/test2.gif)

-This repo reimplements Openpose model for TensorRT framework on Windows Machine.
-It modifies pose detection program [1] developed by NVIDIA for Windows TensorRT Version.
-Pose detection model runs at up to 500fps on RTX-3070 GPU with 224x224 ResNet input size.
+This repo provides an implementation for human pose detection system based on TensorRT framework that runs on Windows Machine.
+It is based on pose detection program [1] developed by NVIDIA.
+Pose detection model runs at up to about 500fps on RTX-3070 GPU with 224x224 ResNet input size.

 ## Requirements
 - Windows 10